nest/nest-simulator/doc/htmldoc/nest_behavior/running_simulations.rst

 Delays after changes in resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the resolution is changed *dmin*, *dmax*, as well as the time-based model defaults (e.g. neuronal refractory times, synaptic delays) are adjusted to match the new resolution.
-In case the precision of these delays cannot be matched with the new resolution (e.g. *dmin=1.6*, *dmax=5.3* and *new_resolution=1.0*), *dmin* is rounded down (*dmin=1.0*), *dmax* is rounded up (*dmax=6.0*) and the time-based model defaults are rounded mathematically.
+If you change the resolution, then *dmin*, *dmax*, as well as the time-based model defaults (e.g., neuronal refractory times, synaptic delays) are adjusted to match the new resolution.
+In case the precision of these delays cannot be matched with the new resolution (e.g., *dmin=1.6*, *dmax=5.3* and *new_resolution=1.0*), *dmin* is rounded down (*dmin=1.0*), *dmax* is rounded up (*dmax=6.0*), and the time-based model defaults are rounded mathematically.
 When the new resolution value is larger than a time-based model default, this value is set to the new resolution.

 .. note::